brozot/Laravel-FCM/README.md

 Send a message to a group of devices and return a response

---

 ## Resonse

-Response is a object create with the reponse in Json give by FCM.
+Response is a object created with the reponse in Json give by FCM.

 The response contains information about token validity and sending state.

-If your application want to process different case of error, you may catching Followed Exceptions
+If your application want to process more of different case of error, you may catching Followed Exceptions

 - NotGivenRecipientException
 - InvalidPackageException